close arrow-left facebook linkedin instagram twitter email

 • Will your committee continue to meet regularly to keep everyone informed?

-• How will each activity lead inform the committee of ongoing progress?
+• How will each activity lead person inform the committee of ongoing progress?
 Challenges?
 Successes?

 • Will the committee transition from a planning role to a ‘coordinating’ role?
 If so, how will you lead this change?